A Woman Looking At Her Wearable Device Measuring Her Heart Rate For Hrv Tracking

 HRV numbers decline exponentially with age but are higher in athletes and especially masters athletes, who can have HRV numbers comparable to active 25-year-olds.

-Over the 10+ years I’ve been working with Heart Rate Variability (HRV), I’ve lost count of the number of times I’ve been asked whether an ithlete user’s HRV number is good, and if not, what does good look like.
+Over the 10+ years I’ve been working with heart rate variability (HRV), I’ve lost count of the number of times I’ve been asked whether an athlete user’s HRV number is good, and if not, what does good look like?

 What you need to know about HRV